KeePass is a popular, secure, free, and open-source password manager. This guide will help Windows users set up and manage passwords using KeePass.

 Create master password

 Now you will have to create a Master Key which will be the password through which you will able to access the .kdbx file.
 Make sure that the password contains a combination of uppercase, lowercase alphabets, special characters, digits etc. Creating a strong, inaccessible master key is highly important as it will determine the security of your password database.
-KeePass will also provide an indicator on how strong or weak your master key is.
+KeePass free password manager will also provide an indicator on how strong or weak your master key is.